rizsoo/second_assessment_digital_natives/README.md

-JavaScript/Front-end Developer - User List
+JavaScript/Front-end Developer - User List App

 Made by Kristóf Fehér as a assessment for Digital Natives.
 Seocnd assessment.